MyCoRe-Org/mir/README.md

 ## FAQ
  1. Installation hangs while generating secret
+    There is entropy missing for GPG key generation.
+For ubuntu eg. you can use rng-tools:
     `apt-get install rng-tools`
     `rngd -r /dev/urandom`
  1. Can't export using bibtex button on metadata page